tadaii/ferencfarkas.org/website/content/biography/_index.md

 > When I returned from Rome, I thought the world is mine but soon I understood that I will not succeed to find a stable job.

+_In 1931 the Great Depression was being felt heavily in Hungary._

-In 1931, Hungary felt very intensely the Great Depression of 1929.
-Returning to Rome, Farkas finds only small “jobs” like theatre co-repetiteur, choirmaster and music teacher.
+_Going back to Rome, Farkas found only odd jobs like theatre co-repetiteur, choirmaster and music teacher._ Vraiment utile cette info ?

+In 1933, he met the hungarian film director Pal Fejős, a well-known The meeting with the Hungarian director Pal Fejős, in 1933, gave my father the possibility of having his first experiences in the new aria of filmmaking.
+For Fejős he composes music for 6 films and 25 scores for short movies about Madagascar.
+With him, my father discovers other places and cultures: for shooting interests he passes 2 years in Vienna, 2 years in Copenhagen and he makes a long journey around Mediterranean Sea.
+Other film scores - 75 in total - with other directors, will follow till 1973.

 {{% /column %}}
 {{% /row %}}